Nick220505/breathecoherence/README.md

   ```
   ✅ **Solution**: In development, use Stripe's test cards (e.g., 4242 4242 4242 4242) with any future expiry date and CVC.

-## 🤝 Contributing

-1.  🍴 Fork the repository.
-2.  🌿 Create your feature branch (`git checkout -b feature/your-amazing-feature`).
-3.  💾 Commit your changes (`git commit -m 'Add some amazing feature'`).
-4.  📤 Push to the branch (`git push origin feature/your-amazing-feature`).
-5.  🔍 Open a Pull Request.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software developed for Breathe Coherence.
+All rights reserved.

-## 👥 Authors
+## 👥 Project Team

-- Juan Nicolas Pardo Torres - Initial work
+- Juan Nicolas Pardo Torres - Lead Developer

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- Vercel for the deployment platform
-- CockroachDB for the database service
-- Google for AI services
-- DeepL for translation services